danhoat/woo-variation-custom/README.md

 - Select Weight and set  1 or more valuesfor this attribue.
 Make sure set  "Used for variations" If there are more than 1 values.<br />
 - Select Unit and set 1 or more values for this attribute.
 Make sure set  "Used for variations" If there are more than 1 values.<br />
 - Select Purity  and set 1 value only.( No set - Used for variations).<br />

 Variation tab:<br />
-Click the button Generate Variations then system auto create 3 sub post variation .\
+Click the button Generate Variations then system auto create list variation post match with the variation set in the Attributes tab. in each the variation post edit form, make sure set correct the "weight" value of that post.
+Ex: weight is 0.3, Unit G ==> weight is 0.3

-  Save the post.\
+Save the post.<br />
 Done.

 3) Allow guest checkout.<br />
 From dashboard => Woocommerce menu => Account & Privacy tab => mark check into the checkbox "Allow customers to place orders without an account" then save this form.\